fcn94/llm_stream_endpoint/README.md

 I wanted to do a minimalistic service to interact with an LLM in a streaming mode

-I am eager to get feedbacks, about potential technical mistakes I may have gone through, and any potential suggestion of improvements
+I am eager to get feedbacks , about :
+* potential technical mistakes I may have gone through
+* any potential suggestion of improvements
+* adaptation to run on Apple
+* adaptation to run on CUDA

 # ROADMAP